-You will find a "reset password" link below the password textbox on your console login screen.
-If you forget your password, simply click this link and enter your username on the next screen.
-The platform will send you an email with a link prompting you to reset your password.
+In the new Login page, you will find a "Forgot Your User Password?" link below the Password Textbox.
+Simply click this link and enter your User ID (email address) on the next screen.
+The platform will send you an email with a link prompting you to reset your Password.

-Another option is to ask someone with console access to go to Settings > Accounts and click on the Username of the person who forgot the password.
+Another option is to ask your console's Owner to go to Settings > Accounts and click the Username of the person who forgot their Password:

-Then click on Actions > Send forgot password email:
+Then click the Actions > Send Forgot Password Email button:

-The user who forgot the password will receive a recovery mail similar to this one:
+This User will receive a recovery email similar to this one:

-- Lockout duration - Minutes user will need to wait before they can attempt to log into the console again.
+- Lockout Duration - Minutes User will need to wait before they can attempt to Login the console again;

-- Password history count - Number of times a given password can be used when resetting password.
+- Password History Count - Number of times a given Password can be used when resetting Passwords;

-- Enable lockout notifications - When checked, sends email to all console owners when a user is locked out of the console with a link that allows owner to restore user's access to console.
+- Enable Lockout Notifications - When checked, sends email to all console Owners when a User is locked out of the console with a link that allows Owners to restore the user's access.

-*NOTE: Console owners can also force all users to reset their passwords manually at the top of the Manage Accounts screen.
+NOTE: Console Owners can also force all users to reset their Passwords manually by clicking "Reset All Passwords" button at the top of the Settings > Accounts page.

-Ion allows the restriction of users.
-Account owners can add/edit ion users and specify more granular control of areas within the console that users have access to.
-There are three ways in which an ion user can be granted access; users can be:
+Ion allows the restriction of Users.
+Console Owners can add/edit Account Permissions and specify more granular control of areas within the console that Users have access to.
+There are three ways in which a User can be granted access: